 Sonlight grew out of our family's experience as Sarita and I taught our four children.

-1. Seek God's Kingdom first.
+1. Teach them to seek God's Kingdom first.

-We believe this is the primary goal Jesus set before all of us who claim to be His disciples.
+"Seek first His kingdom and His righteousness" (Matthew 6:33): we believe this is the primary goal Jesus set before all of us who claim to be His disciples.
 We need to pursue this in every part of our lives.

 What good does it do to pour information into children if they never learn how to learn, or if they never want to learn?

 Besides our desire to generate enthusiasm and interest, we focus on the unfamiliar and "foreign" because we want to…

 And we want your children to see these people as they really were: people whom God used despite their imperfections.
 (If God can use a former con man and thief, like George Müller, let alone a former persecutor, like Paul, there is hope for God to use us all.)

 Ambassadors represent their home country in a foreign country.

+And they learn how to effectively communicate their home country's message to their hosts.
 They are the bridge between their home and their hosts.